-All applicants must notify the Council when their circumstances change.
+All applicants must keep their housing application up to date via our CBL system when their circumstances change.
 Any changes in priority or bedroom requirements will date from when the information, including supporting evidence is received.
 It is the responsibility of the applicant to inform us if their circumstances change and to provide us with up to date contact details.
+Failure to notify the Council of a change of circumstance may result in an offer of a property being withdrawn.